nishvrma17/event-management-sytem/README.md

 # event-management-sytem
-An event management system that helps a company to interact with their users.
+An event management system that helps a company to interact with their users. <br>
+Author- Nishtha Verma